 Mount Marty University takes great pride in the academic achievements of its students and is committed to ensuring equal learning opportunities for all students.
 Students with disabilities may request reasonable and appropriate accommodations through disability services.
-The disability services office, housed in the center for academic excellence (SLC 105) provides students with equal access to their Mount Marty University education in accordance with the university's procedures, Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act.
+The disability services office, housed in the Center for Academic Excellence, provides students with equal access to their Mount Marty University education in accordance with the university's procedures, Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act.
 Personal support, self-advocacy skills and determining beneficial accommodations are among the services offered through disability services to any student with a qualifying and documented learning, physical or psychological disability.